svmszcck/adesso-challenge/README.md

 **Some Notes:**

 - API is very limited and it doesn't provide an endpoint to fetch all the movies(there are only 2 endpoints: for searching and for fetching a specific movie).
-That's why I am using "avengers" as the search value when app starts to fetch the movies.
+That's why I am using "love" as the default search value when app starts to fetch the movies.
+It can be updated in the store("/src/store/index.ts") file.

 - There should be more abstraction in the codebase.
 As this is a small project it is acceptable to use domain specific classes & objects but in a production-level application there should be more abstraction and separation of concerns(SOLID principles).